santiago-rodrig/private-events/README.md

 ## Launching

-Just run `rails server`.
+Just run `rails server` from the app directory.
 Then visit [localhost:3000](http://localhost:3000/).
 If for some reason you have a server running in that same port just change the port with `rails server -p XXXX`, where `XXXX` is any number greater than 1024 (below that we have permission troubles).
 For example `3001` could work.